 The Dominance and Monopolies Review: Germany

-Under German competition law, unilateral conduct by an enterprise with market power is governed by Sections 18, 19 and 20 of the German Act against Restraints of Competition (ARC),2 which prohibit the abuse of a (single or collective) dominant position, and specific types of abusive behaviour by enterprises that have 'relative' market power in relation to small or medium-sized enterprises (as trading partners or competitors).
+Under German competition law, unilateral conduct by an enterprise with market power is governed by Sections 18, 19, 19a and 20 of the German Act against Restraints of Competition (ARC),2 which prohibit (1) the abuse of a (single or collective) dominant position, (2) specific types of abusive behaviour by enterprises that have 'relative' market power in relation to dependent trading partners, and – since January 2021 – (3) certain types of conduct by enterprises with 'paramount cross-market significance', which does not require dominance in any market.
 Germany has thus used the possibility provided for under EU Regulation 1/2003 to enact national legislation on unilateral conduct that goes beyond the substance of the prohibition on the abuse of a dominant position laid down in Article 102 of the Treaty on the Functioning of the European Union (TFEU).

 Another distinct characteristic of German competition law on dominance is that there are (rebuttable) statutory market share-based presumptions of dominance.
-Guidance on the application of the rules can mainly be gathered from the case law of the German courts, notably the Federal Court of Justice (FCJ), and to a lesser degree the German Federal Cartel Office (FCO).
-Abuse of dominance enforcement is largely private enforcement in Germany, and there are few FCO cases.
-There is currently no formal general guidance paper on unilateral conduct available, so one has to look into the case law.
+Guidance on the application of the rules can mainly be gathered from the case law of the German courts, notably the Federal Court of Justice (FCJ), and to a lesser degree, the FCO.
+Abuse of dominance enforcement is largely private enforcement in Germany, and there are, therefore, few FCO cases.
+There is currently no formal general guidance on unilateral conduct available, so one has to look at the case law.

-Guidance on the amount of fines for restrictive unilateral conduct can be gathered from the FCO's guidelines on the setting of fines, which apply to all areas of German competition law.3 However, abuse of dominance cases in Germany are normally handled in administrative proceedings in which no fines are imposed.
+Guidance on the amount of fines for restrictive unilateral conduct can be gathered from the FCO's guidelines on the setting of fines, which apply to all areas of German competition law.4 However, abuse of dominance cases in Germany are normally handled in administrative proceedings in which no fines are imposed.

 No special rules apply in Germany to the public sector or state-owned enterprises.
-Section 185(1) ARC stipulates that the ARC will also apply to enterprises that are entirely or partially publicly owned or are managed or operated by public authorities.
+Section 185(1) of the ARC stipulates that the ARC will also apply to enterprises that are entirely or partially publicly owned or are managed or operated by public authorities.